PleaseStateTheNatureOfYourInquiry/GeneralToolsForScientists/README.md

 The class **PyQtInformationDialog**  is only useful when developing GUIs with PyQt.
 Please ignore it if this is not your case.

 There is no ```pip install``` option (yet).
-Just clone this repository to a directory of your choice on your computer.
+Please simply clone this repository to a directory of your choice on your computer, or download the zip-file and unpack.
 In order to use these classes, the Python session must know the paths to the directories on your machine.
 Hence you need to tell Python where to look.
 If you use a Python startup file the following paths need to be appended to the ```sys.path``` variable: